Chipotle Carnitas (Copycat)

 Notes

-1. Best pork for carnitas: Look for a boneless or bone-in pork butt roast.
+1. Pork: Look for a boneless or bone-in pork butt roast.
 Depending on where you live, it could be called pork butt, pork shoulder, Boston butt, or Boston shoulder.
 These heavy-duty cuts of pork have a high fat content which translates to more flavor.
 That’s why carnitas are so, so good.

 2. Juniper berries: While most Carnitas recipes use citrus juice, readers agree that piney juniper berries really make all the difference.
 Hunt these down to replicate the flavors you get at Chipotle.
-You can find them at most grocery stores or online.
+You can find them at many grocery stores or buy juniper berries on Amazon.

 Nutrition